sophiachen120/sophiachen120.github.io/_posts/2025-05-11-motivation.md

 ### My Approach

-For the next two weeks I plan to work 1 hour at least, every other day.
+For the next THREE DAYS I plan to work 1 hour per day.
 First I will focus on learning pygame, then I will focus on my implementation.
 When I have achieved a functional code that successfully creates a playable 2048 with no functional differences from the "real" 2048, I will consider my project done.
 It does not, however, need to look identical.

 ---